What is Polybutylene Pipe and Should You Replace It?

 Should I Repair or Replace Polybutylene Plumbing?

-If you've had the misfortune of having your polybutylene plumbing fail, you have to choose whether to fix just the leaking section of piping, or repipe your entire home.
+If you've had the misfortune of having your polybutylene plumbing fail, you have to choose whether to fix just the leaking section of pipe, or repipe your entire home.
 Even if you haven't had a leak, it is still important to consider repiping polybutylene.

 TOC